 2. Where an emancipated minor resides

-B. Students have the right to attend their neighborhood schools through the highest grade, except as provided in section III.D of this policy.
+B. Students have the right to attend their neighborhood schools, except as provided in section III.D of this policy.

+1. Students who move to a different attendance area mid-year may complete the school year in their former neighborhood school.

-C. Students who have chosen to attend a school other than their neighborhood school through an approved transfer retain the right to return to their neighborhood school, as provided in the Student Enrollment and Transfers Policy (4.10.051-P).
+C. Students who have chosen to attend a school other than their neighborhood school through an approved transfer, retain the right to return to their neighborhood school, as provided in the Student Enrollment and Transfers Policy (4.10.051-P).

-D. Student assignment for special program services, including but not limited to Special Education, English as a Second Language and Alternative Education (Education Options), may supersede neighborhood school assignments.
+D. Student assignment for special program services, including, but not limited to, Special Education, English as a Second Language, and Alternative Education (Education Options), may supersede neighborhood school assignments.

 IV.
 Student Assignment Review and Boundary Change Process

-A. The Superintendent or designee shall regularly monitor enrollment, program demand and demographic trends to anticipate the need for school boundary changes and consider other viable options.B.
-If the Superintendent or designee determines that conditions exist to warrant aschool boundary change, the Superintendent shall develop recommendations to the Board that:
+A. The Superintendent or designee shall annuallymonitor enrollment, program demand, and demographic trends to anticipate the need for school boundary changes and consider other viable options.

+B. Boundary adjustments should be made on a regular basis to respond to student population fluctuations in order to maintain optimal enrollment in schools across the district.

+C. If the Superintendent or designee determines that conditions exist to warrant a change in school boundaries or feeder patterns, the Superintendent shall develop recommendations to the Board that:

-.
-Consider factors that contribute to optimal school boundaries, to the extent reasonable.
+1. Consider factors that contribute to optimal school boundaries, to the extent reasonable.
 The Board recognizes that such factors may conflict with one another, and include, but are not limited to, the following non-prioritized list:

-A feeder pattern that allows as many students as possible to continue together from one school level to the next

-Student y demographics
+Enrollments that match the capacity of school buildings and are sufficient to support robust programming

+School catchment areas and feeder patterns that promote as much as possible student populations that are diverse in race, ethnicity, and socio-economic status

 Compact boundaries that promote safer routes to schools and a sense of community as well as recognize and address natural and human-made barriers